department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/research-plan.md

 ## Methodology

 This research will be conducted as a moderated study using Zoom.
-After some initial questions, we will have participants go through a prototype (prototype 1) for the scheduling flow.
-The moderator will then show the participant another set of screens (prototype 2) and ask questions about them.
+After some initial questions, we will have participants go through a prototype for the scheduling flow.
+The moderator will then have the participant review an initial concept for housing referrals in the pending section in Appointments.

 ### Location
 The study will be conducted online via Zoom.